Kareena2070/portfolio-react/README.md

 🚀 Features

-    Responsive design (works on desktop & mobile)
+   -  Responsive design (works on desktop & mobile)

-    Sections: Home, About, Skills, Projects, Contact
+    - Sections: Home, About, Skills, Projects, Contact

-    Projects displayed with images and descriptions
+    - Projects displayed with images and descriptions

+    - **Contact form powered by EmailJS** for sending messages directly to my email

 Smooth navigation